rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 25491 ensure we detect partitions in an idle cluster 25367 throttle in a more timely manner when reading large messages and
       resource alarm goes off
+25535 correctly report failure when user with no password attempts
+      password-based login
 25463 fix logging of authentication mechanism on login failure 25385 check equivalence for dead-lettering related arguments